Allokik-Pranshu/praja-polls-analytics-rel1.0/README.md

-# Praja Polls Analytics Website
+# Praja Poll Analytics Website

 A responsive website for a research consultancy specializing in exit polls and election result predictions across India.
 Built with a modern component-based architecture for easy maintenance and scalability.